kennedysgarage/kennedysgarage/_posts/2014-12-01-per-scholas-volunteer-appreciation-2014.md

   <figcaption>Me and my good friend Brian were taken off guard but super excited to be there.
 Photo captured by Ken Moore Photo.</figcaption>
 </figure>

-<p>Per Scholas invited me to addend this special night because recently <a href="/articles/per-scholas-keynote-speaker/">at a Per Scholas graduation was the keynote speaker</a>.
+<p>Per Scholas invited me to added this special night because recently <a href="/articles/per-scholas-keynote-speaker/">at a Per Scholas graduation was the keynote speaker</a>.
 It was a huge honor for me.
 I took great pride in having the opportunity to be a part of the community.</p>